Jerrysuper123/pharmacy-pal/README.md

 ### target market

-Our target groups could be further divided:
+Our target groups could be divided into:

 1. basic users